 The Extreme version of our exhaust for the 200 Series Landcruiser features twin 3” pipes off the turbos, through a set of high-flow catalytic converters, then into a high flow muffler, where it merges into a single 4” pipe to go over the diff.
 The system then goes back into a twin 3” exit (with 4″ big bore tips) out the driver & passenger side.

 This setup offers the ultimate flow, due to the twin 3” pipework, and is thus ideal if you are wanting big power gains from the 4.5L V8.
 Not to mention the sound emerging from those pipes, it is simply out of this world!

-Please note: Twin 3″ dual systems recommended to be fitted only if vehicle has a 2″ suspension lift, especially if towing.
+Please note: 3″ dual left and right side exit systems are recommended to be installed only if the vehicle has a 2″ suspension lift, especially if towing.

 – Touring Dual 2.5” system